centosGit/JLPF/README.md

 core.start(NUM_OF_THREADS);
 ```

-###3.
+#####3.
 Implement IOProtocolReader and IOProtocolWriter interfaces.
-These interfaces will serve as framework input/output (i.e. wireless camera communication, network connection).
+These interfaces will serve as the input/output to the core (i.e. network connections).

 ###### Source -> Core